badBounty/standaloneClient/README.md

 `py decrypter.py -n "Hostname" -i "Filename"`
 Example after exfiltrating test.txt:
 `py decrypter.py -n "ID4A0E" -i "test"`

+Follow the prompts for decrypter setup, this will set AWS keys as well as region and bucket name.
+Decrypter setup is based on `decrypterConfig.json` (Which will be created after the first time decrypter is ran).
+If AWS account / bucket needs to be changed, please modify the above mentioned json file.

 ## Setup

 ###### Note: Use python 3.x